How to Prove Your Real Estate Professional Status

 More Than 50% Requirement

-More than half of your personal services performed during the year must be in real estate.
-This includes development, construction, rental, management, brokerage, and other real estate activities.
+More than half of your personal services performed during the year are in real estate.
+This includes development, construction, management, brokerage, and other RE activities.

 750-Hour Requirement